Niminem/Neel/README.md

 Neel is a Nim library for making lightweight Electron-like HTML/JS GUI apps, with full access to Nim capabilities and targets any of the C, C++, or Objective-C backends.

-> As of v0.1.0: Neel opens a new Chrome session in app mode and allows the Nim backend and HTML/JS frontend to communicate via JSON and websockets.
+> As of v0.2.0: Neel opens a new Chrome session in app mode and allows the Nim backend and HTML/JS frontend to communicate via JSON and websockets.

 Neel is designed to take all the hassle out of writing GUI applications.
 Current Features:

-* Eliminate boilerplate code
+* Eliminate 99% of boilerplate code
 * Automatic routes
 * Automatic type conversions (from JSON to each proc’s param types)
 * Simple interface for backend/frontend communication
-* Cross-platform (physically tested on Mac, Windows, and Linux)
+* Cross-platform (tested on Mac, Windows, and Linux)

 Neel is inspired by [Eel](https://github.com/samuelhwilliams/Eel), its Python cousin.